• The Passion of the Weiss

 • My Photo

 The MP3s available here are for sampling purposes.
-Please support the very worthy artists by buying their albums and going to their shows.
-If you are the artist or label representative and don't want an MP3 featured, let me know.
+Please support the artists by buying their albums and going to their shows.
+If you are the artist or label rep and don't want an MP3 featured, let me know.
 Links will otherwise stay live for about two weeks before they vanish into the ether.

 If you'd like to send music, art, writing or promo material for consideration, email me at nerdlitter[at]yahoo[dot]com.
 This site is designed in Firefox and may not look optimal in other browsers.
 You can get Firefox here.